 Figure 2.
-Percentages of adults aged 18-64 who were uninsured or had public or private coverage at the time of interview, by year: United States, 2019-June 2020
+Percentages of adults aged 18-64 who were uninsured or had public or private coverage at the time of interview, by year: United States, 2019-2020

 NOTES: Persons were defined as uninsured if they did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government plan, or military plan.
-Persons also were defined as uninsured if they had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
+Persons were also defined as uninsured if they had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
 Public coverage includes Medicaid, CHIP, state-sponsored or other government-sponsored health plan, Medicare, and military plans.
 Private coverage includes any comprehensive private insurance plan (including health maintenance and preferred provider organizations).
 These plans include those obtained through an employer, purchased directly, purchased through local or community programs, or purchased through the Health Insurance Marketplace or a state-based exchange.
 Private coverage excludes plans that pay for only one type of service, such as accidents or dental care.
 A small number of persons were covered by both public and private plans and were included in both categories.
 Due to the COVID-19 pandemic, National Health Interview Survey data collection switched to a telephone-only mode beginning March 19, 2020.
-This resulted in lower response rates and differences in respondent characteristics for Quarter 2 (April-June).
-Differences observed in estimates between January-June 2020 and earlier time periods may be partially or fully attributable to these changes.
+Personal visits resumed in all areas in September 2020, but cases were still attempted by telephone first.
+These changes resulted in lower response rates and differences in respondent characteristics for April-December 2020.
+Differences observed in estimates between 2020 and earlier time periods may still be impacted by these changes.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

-SOURCE: National Center for Health Statistics, National Health Interview Surveys, 2019 and 2020.
+SOURCE: National Center for Health Statistics, National Health Interview Survey, 2019 and 2020.

-- Among adults aged 18-64, the percentage who were uninsured at the time of interview from January through June 2020 (13.4%) was lower than, but not statistically different from, the percentage who were uninsured in 2019 (14.7%) (Figure 2). - Among adults aged 18-64, the percentage who had public coverage at the time of interview did not change significantly between 2019 (20.4%) and January through June 2020 (20.8%). - Among adults aged 18-64, the percentage who had private coverage at the time of interview from January through June 2020 (67.9%) was higher than, but not statistically different from, the percentage who had private coverage in 2019 (66.8%).
+- Among adults aged 18-64, the percentage who were uninsured in 2020 (13.9%) was lower than, but not statistically different from, the percentage who were uninsured in 2019 (14.7%) (Figure 2). - Among adults aged 18-64, the percentage who had public coverage did not change significantly between 2019 (20.4%) and 2020 (20.5%). - Among adults aged 18-64, the percentage who had private coverage in 2020 (67.5%) was higher than, but not statistically different from, the percentage who had private coverage in 2019 (66.8%).